diogenesofweb/blog/articles/install_neovim.md

 ---
 title: Install Neovim
-description: Install Neovim on a linux distro
+description: Install Neovim on a linux distro as an appimage
 created: 2021-12-27
+updated: 2022-05-03
 tags:
   - 'linux'
   - 'neovim'